mokshaproject/moksha/docs/main/DataInterpretation.rst

 Data Interpretation
 ===================

-Moksha provides various mechanisms that allows applications to easily interpret dynamic data, along with adding additional functionality to it.
+Moksha provides various mechanisms that allow applications to more easily interpret dynamic data and act on it.

 Collaborative glue
 ------------------

-Moksha will allow anything to be tagged, shared, discussed, annotated, rated, etc.
+Although it does not yet, Moksha will allow anything to be tagged, shared, discussed, annotated, rated, etc.

 Live streams
 ------------